getify/You-Dont-Know-JS/get-started/ch1.md

 * Whether `"use strict";` on one line-entry (pressing `<enter>` after) enables strict mode for the rest of that console session, the way it would on the first line of a .js file, as well as whether you can use `"use strict";` beyond the "first line" and still get strict mode turned on for that session.

-* How non-strict mode `this` default-binding works for function calls, and whether the "global object" used will contain expected global variables.
+* How, in non-strict mode, `this` default-binding works for function calls, and whether the "global object" used will contain expected global variables.

 * How hoisting (see Book 2, *Scope & Closures*) works across multiple line entries.